ValentinMENDIss/LightFetch/README.md

 As why I created it, is because I wanted to dive in in C programming language (to expand my knowledge in it).
 And I wanted to see how fetch programs work, and where might be some difficulties.
 And I am being honest, I have learned a lot here.
 As I am only a beginner in C programming language (though I know Python pretty well :) ).

+## Why should I use THIS Fetch program?  👇
+As why you may want to use this fetch program, is because it was being made to be very lightweight and have great performance (It means there will be no fancy stuff: images, fancy looking text, etc.).
+It is **Very Simple** designed.
+And also, because it was written by a person that only started to learn C :).
+Of course this project is just for fun and you can use any other Fetch program.

+( There are a lot of awesome Programs that are made by other people :D )

 ## How To Install it?  ❔
-To be able to run this code, you will need to download 'lshw' with your package manager (example: sudo apt install lshw).
+To be able to run this code, **_you will need to download 'lshw'_** with your package manager (example: sudo apt install lshw).
 (You need to be sure, that gcc compiler is installed, on Linux it is installed By DEFAULT.
 So you don't need to do anything...).
 **We are done.** Now you can just go to directory(folder) where it is installed and write following in the terminal: **'./main'**   Voila, everything works :)

 ## Something does not work / I have a Problem (HELP)  🛟